Schulich School of Law: Programs

 As an accredited law school in Canada, graduates are eligible to proceed to bar admission and articling programs throughout the country.
 Further information on bar admission for accredited Canadian law school graduates and the National Committee on Accreditation (NCA) for foreign-trained law graduates is available at the Federation of Law Societies of Canada website.

 Admissions

 At the Schulich School of Law, GPAs are weighed at 60 per cent and LSAT scores at 40 per cent.
 In 2016, 170 students were admitted from a pool of over 1,300 applicants, of which 55 per cent were women and 45 per cent men.
 The average age of applicants was 25.
 The Schulich School of Law's two application deadlines are November 30 and February 28.

-Applications are reviewed by a committee of faculty and student members.
-Most offers of admission are made on the basis of the information provided in the student's application.
-In some circumstances, the admissions committee may require applicants to sit for an interview.
-Interviews take place in May and June and in recent years have been conducted in Halifax, Toronto, Calgary, and Vancouver.

-Most applicants have obtained an undergraduate degree before they begin law school; those with just two years of university work, however, will be considered for admission if their academic standing is exceptionally high.

-Achievements in extracurricular and employment activities are an asset for all applicants.
-Candidates who, despite economic, cultural, racial, or ethnic disadvantages, have made exceptional contributions to the community, or who have shown exceptional capacity to respond to challenges, may be given special consideration.

-Special consideration is also given to applicants who are members of Nova Scotia's Black or Mi'kmaq communities.
-Native applicants who are not eligible for the Indigenous Blacks & Mi'kmaq Initiative and whose academic backgrounds do not meet admissions standards are eligible to apply for admission to the Schulich School of Law through successful completion of the Program of Legal Studies for Native People at the University of Saskatchewan's College of Law.